nis65/multiroom/README.md

 * Install Raspbian (based on Debian buster).
 Be sure to set the keyboard mapping correct, as the default password contains a **y**!
 * Disable the internal soundcard and enable the correct soundcard in `/boot/config.txt`
 * Connect the raspi to the network (LAN or WLAN): Static IP, create a DNS entry in your local DNS server.
 Choose the hostname wisely, you will use it to connect to your raspi with the mpd controller, the snapcast controller and clients, bluetooth clients etc. The name is transparent to the end users.
-I called my boxes by the room they are in (like bathroom) or after the loudspeakers they play sound to (like infinity).
+I called my boxes by the room they are in (like bathroom) or after the speakers they play sound to (like infinity).
-* Connect the audio inputs/outputs and/or the loudspeakers.
+* Connect the audio inputs/outputs and/or the speakers.
 * Configure the default audio format for the ALSA `dmix` and `dsnoop` devices in `/etc/asound.conf`.
 You can decide to use other sampling rates / sample sizes.

   **Warning**: In this tutorial, I always work with the same explicit audio format everywhere, so you will have to adjust almost every command line in this tutorial.
 I have ripped my 1000+ CDs to FLAC, so most of my audio material is 44100/16/2.